Trading Strategies Generated Pathwise by Functions of Market Weights: Examples of entropic functions

 with values in (0, $\log d$).
 Being nonnegative, twice-differentiable and concave, this function is one of the most frequently used functions in stochastic portfolio theory.
 See \citet{Fe, FK_survey, Karatzas:Ruf:2017} for its usage in generating portfolios, and also \cite{Ruf:Xie}, \cite{Schied:2016} for some variants of portfolios generated by this function.

-\begin{example} [Entropy function] In order to compare the trading strategy generated from the original entropy function with those generated from variants of functionals related to this function, we first derive and summarize the trading strategy additively generated from the original entropy function.
+\begin{example} [Entropy function] In order to compare the trading strategy generated by the original entropy function, with those generated from variants of functions related to it, we first derive and summarize the trading strategy additively/multiplicatively generated by the original entropy function.
 Consider the ``shifted entropy"

 for some given real constant $p \geq 1$, where the last equality uses the fact $\sum_{i=1}^d \mu_i(t) = 1$.
-This function coincides with the original entropy function $H(\mu(t))$ in \eqref{Def: Gibbs} when $p=1$; the reason for inserting the additive constant will be explained in the following remark.
-From \eqref{Eq: gamma}, \eqref{Eq: value of ATS}, and \eqref{Eq: varphi}, the trading strategy $\varphi$ additively generated by this entropy function can be represented as
+This quantity coincides with the original entropy $H\big(\mu(t)\big)$ in \eqref{Def: Gibbs} when $p=1$; the reason for inserting the additive constant will be explained in the following remark.
+From \eqref{Eq: gamma}, \eqref{Eq: varphi}, and \eqref{Eq: psi}, the additively generated trading strategy $\varphi$, and the multiplicatively generated trading strategy $\psi$ from this entropy function, can be represented as

 where